codatio/codat-docs/docs/assess/guides/underwriting/introduction.md

 ---
 title: "Introduction"
-description: "Underwrite with Codat and our Assess product."
+description: "Underwrite with Codat and our Assess product"
 ---

 :::tip Who is this guide for?